pandupurwadi18/pandupurwadi18/README.md

 - 👋 Hi, I’m @pandupurwadi18
 - 👀 I’m interested in programming and design
-- 🌱 I’m currently learning Python language
+- 🌱 I’m currently learning Python language and AI
 - 💞️ I’m looking to collaborate on impactful and helpful project
-- 📫 How to reach me just email me
+- 📫 How to reach me just contact me in my Linkedin

 <!---
 pandupurwadi18/pandupurwadi18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.